inhumantsar/docker-compose-gitlab/README.md

 ### Running it

-    $ cd /path/to/docker-compose.yml
+    $ cd /path/to/docker-compose-gitlab
-    $ docker-compose up
+    $ ./start.sh
-    ... stuff doing, CTRL+C to quit ...

 A bunch of output will scroll by.
 Once tailed logs like the ones below start showing up, you should be able to access GitLab at http://localhost:8000.
+You can Ctrl+C at any time to stop the tailed logs.
+If you don't see the CI runner at http://localhost:8000/admin/runners then copy the registration token shown and update `docker-compose.yml` so that the runner's `REGISTRATION_TOKEN` matches it.

 #### Persistence